 When your timer goes off after 32 minutes, allow the Instant Pot to do a natural steam release for 15 minutes.

-In a small bowl, whisk together 2 tablespoons cornstarch and a 1/4 cup of water.
-Add to the Instant Pot while hot and stir until the stew thickens.
+In a small bowl, whisk together 2 tablespoons cornstarch and a 1/4 cup of cold water.
+Add it to the Instant Pot while hot and stir until the stew thickens.

 Try these other soup favorites!